qri-io/rfcs/text/0026-transform_application.md

   * The stashed body matches the output of the transform
   * The stashed body is unchanged from the previous commit, replace it with the transforms' output
-  * Otherwise throw an error because the user may be making a mistake
+  * Otherwise throw an error because the user may be making a mistake, mixing a body from a transform with manual edits

 4) Not mentioned above, but once Desktop has better support for transform, we probably will eventually want some interactive development environment.
 Perhaps transforms can be incrementally compiled and applied, resulting in fast turnaround.